synaptics-astra/doc/linux/index.rst

 As mentioned above, Astra Machina uses U-Boot as its bootloader.
 There are three types of U-Boot which are used with Astra Machina.
-In addition to SU-Boot, there are SPI U-Boot and USB U-Boot variants which are used to flash or recover a device.
+In addition to U-Boot, there are SPI U-Boot and USB U-Boot variants which are used to flash or recover a device.

 =========== ===========================================================
 image type  image usage
 =========== ===========================================================
-SPI SU-Boot burn eMMC image via TFTP server or USB drive USB SU-Boot burn eMMC image via TFTP server of USB host SU-Boot     burn eMMC image via TFTP server or USB drive, Booting Linux
+SPI U-Boot  burn eMMC image via TFTP server or USB drive USB U-Boot  burn eMMC image via TFTP server of USB host U-Boot      burn eMMC image via TFTP server or USB drive, Booting Linux
 =========== ===========================================================

-USB SU-Boot and SPI SU-Boot are used to boot a device which does not have an image written to the eMMC or to do a update which overwrites all of the contents of the eMMC.
+USB U-Boot and SPI U-Boot are used to boot a device which does not have an image written to the eMMC or to do a update which overwrites all of the contents of the eMMC.

-USB SU-Boot allows the board to receive a copy of the USB version of SU-Boot over the USB interface.
-The host system runs the usb_boot tool to transfer the USB SU-Boot image to the board and execute it.
-Once USB SU-Boot is running on the board it can be used to write an image to the eMMC.
+USB U-Boot allows the board to receive a copy of the USB version of U-Boot over the USB interface.
+The host system runs the usb_boot tool to transfer the USB U-Boot image to the board and execute it.
+Once USB U-Boot is running on the board it can be used to write an image to the eMMC.

-SPI SU-Boot is similar to USB SU-Boot except that SU-Boot runs from SPI flash.
+SPI U-Boot is similar to USB U-Boot except that U-Boot runs from SPI flash.
 The SPI flash may be located on the main board of Astra Machina or it may be a located on a SPI daughter card which is plugged into the device.
 Once SPI U-Boot is running on the board it can be used to write an image to the eMMC.